xzhan0/xzhan0.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Junior Computer Science student at the University of Illinois Urbana Champaign, with a passion for software development and programming. **My research interests include AI and ML, Interactive Computing, and Social Computing**.
+I am a Junior Computer Science student at the University of Illinois Urbana Champaign, with a passion for software development and programming. **My research interests include Artificial intelligence, Machine Learning, Interactive Computing, and Social Computing**.
 Please feel free to contact me!
 <br/>
 <br/>